sarahstandish/owncanvasapi/readme.md

 - Conclude courses

 ## Installation and use
 These scripts can be downloaded and run individually from the command line.
-Run `pip install canvas API` to install the Canvas API library.
+Run `pip install canvasapi` to install the Canvas API library.

 ## Useful references
 - [Canvas API Python library documentation](https://canvasapi.readthedocs.io)